What is the Hand of God in Football? (All you need to know!)

 How was the hand of God goal scored?

-As stated earlier, the hand of God was scored by the iconic Diego Maradona during a FIFA world cup quarterfinal match against England.
+As stated earlier, the hand of God was scored by the iconic Diego Maradona during a FIFA World Cup quarterfinal match against England.
 The infamous goal was scored in the 51 minutes of the encounter. with the tie evenly poised during the intense game, Maradona challenged legendary England shot-stopper Peter Shilton for a lofted ball in the penalty box and ended up punching it past the goalkeeper to give the Argentines a crucial lead.
 He went on to score a superb second goal to hand Argentina 2-1 victory to secure them a place in the semifinals.

 Was the hand of God’s goal fair?